 comptia network+ vs ccna

-CompTIA Network+ vs CCNA: Which Certification Is Better
+CompTIA Network+ vs CCNA: Which Certification Is Better?

 Obtaining certificates demonstrates to employers your commitment to your education and career.
 Certifications also serve as confirmation that you are capable of performing the tasks you claim to be capable of.
 CompTIA Network+ and Cisco Certified Network Associate (CCNA) are two of the most popular IT networking certifications on the market.

-This isn’t, however, an apples-to-apples comparison.
+However, this isn’t an apples-to-apples comparison.
 It’s not only an issue of personal choice.
 In fact, many IT professionals who specialize in infrastructure are likely to hold both qualifications.
 The question is, which should you go for first?
 This article will compare the CompTIA Network+ vs CCNA certifications.
 Let’s dive in!

-What are they: CompTIA Network+ vs CCNA certificate?
+What Are They: CompTIA Network+ vs CCNA Certificate?

 comptia network+ vs ccna